What’s the best makeup for tropical weather like Thailand?

 Of course, I wouldn’t suggest spending your vacation inside for the sake of makeup but if you’re waiting for your other person or have a particularly special occasion – a cool room is your best bet.
 Otherwise, hat and sunglasses, what’s the problem?

+Proof?
 I accidentally left them in full Thai sun, at noon, and I can confirm: they don’t melt and they don’t turn into liquid.
-Can’t say the same for myself.
+Can’t say the same for me.

 Recap: The best makeup for tropical weather